sooluh/notes/cllafzcs6000108jx8pla49fb.md

 }
 ```

 I'm not sure if this is the best practice because in Laravel itself, I didn't find this additional table, maybe everything is handled by the Auth class (related to sessions).
-Since I also don't quite understand the session management behind Adonis, so it's fine.
+Since I also don't quite understand the session management behind Adonis, it's fine.

 > Alternatively, if storing sessions in the database feels too heavy, you can use Redis for this.